j4ckofalltrades/j4ckofalltrades/README.md

 # Jordan Duabe -- `@j4ckofalltrades`

-Full stack dev from the :philippines:, currently based in :australia:.
-Proficient in a variety of programming languages and frameworks.
+Polyglot developer with 10+ years of industry experience.

+Proficient across a diverse range of tech stacks and well-versed in every phase of the application lifecycle; from designing APIs, implementing microservices, and building UIs for web and mobile applications to configuring CI/CD pipelines, managing Kubernetes clusters, and monitoring production systems.

-Interests include video games, mechanical keyboards, and hiking.
-Also dabbles in music theory, GIS (Geographic Information Systems), and linguistics.
+Interests include building custom mechanical keyboards, playing video games, and hiking.
+Also dabbles in GIS (Geographic Information Systems), linguistics, and music theory.

 ## :1234: Stats